 • Use (clean) hands to crush the whole tomatoes right into the pot, and add the rest of the juice from the can.
 Add dried oregano and basil.
 Reduce heat to medium low and cook, partially covered, for 30 minutes.

-• Reduce pot to low heat.
+• Finish: Reduce pot to low heat.
 Stir in cream and season with salt and pepper, to taste.
-Cook 10 more minutes.
+Cook 10 more minutes.Stir in cooked pasta and parmesan cheese.

 • Serve garnished with fresh chopped basil and extra parmesan cheese and crushed red pepper flakes, if desired.
+Store leftovers in the fridge for up to one week.

 Notes

-Make Ahead Instructions: Make the sauce, but don’t add the pasta.
+Make Ahead Instructions: Make the vodka sauce, but don’t add the pasta.
 Store the sauce and cooked pasta separately in the fridge.
-Add the sauce to a saucepan to rewarm and then stir in the pasta.
+Add the sauce to a saucepan to rewarm and then stir in pasta.

-Freezing instructions: Make the sauce through step 4 before adding the cream or pasta.
+Freezing Instructions: Make the sauce through step 4, before adding the cream or pasta.
 Allow the sauce to cool and then freeze for up to 2 months.
 Thaw in the fridge overnight, or over low heat in a saucepan.
 Once warm in saucepan, add cream, cooked pasta, and cheese.

 Nutrition